goostengine/goost-docs/classes/class_imageframes.rst

 Note that GIF animation timing is measured in hundredths of a second, and delay values below ``0.02`` may fallback to ``1.0`` second when rendered on screen, which depends on application displaying such a GIF.

 This method depends on :ref:`ImageIndexed<class_ImageIndexed>` used to generate image palette required to write GIF files.
 By default, indexed images will be created from all images in ``ImageFrames``.
 If ``ImageFrames`` already contains :ref:`ImageIndexed<class_ImageIndexed>`, then you must ensure that :ref:`ImageIndexed<class_ImageIndexed>` has color palette already generated with :ref:`ImageIndexed.generate_palette<class_ImageIndexed_method_generate_palette>` prior to calling this method.

+Saving animated image as transparent is also supported, given all frames are provided in :ref:`Image.FORMAT_RGBA8<class_Image_constant_FORMAT_RGBA8>` format, but note that transparency is not consistently supported across GIF decoders.

 ----